top of page

 Figure 3: LiquidText workspace showing the first sketches of the transition concept

 Figure 3 shows the further development of the previous idea of the transition process.
 The larger sketch with the dates (2008, 2021) shows the process along a specific timeline.
 For the rest, it has stayed the same.
 The crisis of 2008 is connected with a bounce-back related to the increasing support of the green economy and green growth.
 The 2021 crisis is similar in terms of narrative, as we find again the notion of building back better, where the back is understood to be greener and more inclusive.
-That we are talking about building back batter is indicative of there being no intention of a transition, since the intention is to go back.
+That we are talking about building back better is indicative of there being no intention of a transition, since the intention is to go back.
 Within the app, I made a connection to the report by the Forum for the Future (2020) and the quote: “So the question now is: are we on the verge of a breaking point – or can we use this shock as a tipping point for change?”
 In the purple box, some of my thoughts about the transition are captured.
 First, I describe the sketch, then I discuss the implications for the individual level.

 My thoughts: